-For our retrieval experimentation, we adopt the Cranfield evaluation model2 [8].
+For our retrieval experimentation, we adopt the Cranfield evaluation model2 (Cleverdon et al., 1966).
 This requires three crucial components: (1) Source collection, (2) Query, and (3) Relevance judgements which label each item in the source collection as either relevant or not relevant to the query.
 In all our experiments, the source collection remains the same.
 However, we vary the queries and the relevance judgements, as described below.

-8.1 Source Collection
+8.1 Source collection

-The basic test collection on which we tested our retrieval method was assembled from data provided by the Center for Computer Assisted Research in the Humanities (CCARH) [18].
-It comprises around 3000 files of separate movements from polyphonic fully-encoded music scores by a number of classical composers (including Bach, Beethoven, Handel, and Mozart) of varying keys, textures (i.e. average numbers of notes in a simultaneity) and lengths (numbers of simultaneities).
-To this basic collection we add, for the purposes of the present paper, three additional sets of polyphonic music data, for a total collection of approximately 3,150 pieces of music.
+The basic test collection on which we tested our retrieval method was assembled from data provided by the Center for Computer Assisted Research in the Humanities (CCARH, 2000).
+It comprises around 3000 files of separate movements from polyphonic fully-encoded music scores by a number of classical composers (including Bach, Beethoven, Handel, and Mozart) of varying keys, textures (i.e., average numbers of notes in a simultaneity) and lengths (numbers of simultaneities).3 To this basic collection we add, for the purposes of the present paper, three additional sets of polyphonic music data, for a total collection of approximately 3150 pieces of music.
 Collectively, we denote these Twinkle, Lachrimae and Folia variations as the TLF sets:

-- T 26 individual variations on the tune known to English speakers as 'Twinkle, twinkle, little star' (in fact a mixture of mostly polyphonic and a few monophonic versions); - L 75 versions of John Dowland's 'Lachrimae Pavan', collected as part of the ECOLM project (www.ecolm.org) from different 16th and 17th-century sources, sometimes varying in quality (numbers of 'wrong' notes, omissions and other inaccuracies), in scoring (for solo lute, keyboard or five-part instrumental ensemble), in sectional structure and in key; - F 50 variations by four different composers on the well-known baroque tune 'Les Folies d'Espagne'.
+- T 26 individual variations on the tune known to English speakers as "Twinkle, twinkle, little star" (in fact a mixture of mostly polyphonic and a few monophonic versions); - L 75 versions of John Dowland's "Lachrimae Pavan," collected as part of the ECOLM project (www.ecolm.org) from different 16th and 17th-century sources, sometimes varying in quality (numbers of "wrong" notes, omissions and other inaccuracies), in scoring (for solo lute, keyboard or five-part instrumental ensemble), in sectional structure and in key; - F 50 variations by four different composers on the wellknown baroque tune "Les Folies d'Espagne."

-8.2 Experiment One: Known Item
+8.2 Experiment one: known item

 The idea for the first experiment comes from a desire to test the robustness of our harmonic modeling.
-We therefore assembled from the Naxos audio collection the 24 Preludes and Fugues of

-Book I of Bach's Well-tempered Clavier.
+We therefore assembled from the Naxos audio collection the 24 Preludes and Fugues of Book I of Bach's Well-tempered Clavier.
 The score versions of these piano-based, human-played audio files are present within our source collection, from the CCARH data.
-So each audio-transcribed Prelude or Fugue becomes a query, and the score from which the audio file was ostensibly played becomes the one "known item" relevant document in the collection.
+So each audio-transcribed Prelude or Fugue becomes a query, and the score from which the audio file was ostensibly played becomes the one "known item" relevant document in the collection.4

-The question is whether this degraded, transcribed query (Figure 3) can retrieve, at a high rank relative to all other music in the collection, the original "perfect" score (Figure 2).
-For this particular example, Figure 2 was retrieved at a rank of 1^{st} , from our collection of 3,150 pieces of music.
+The question is whether this degraded, transcribed query (Fig. 3) can retrieve, at a high rank relative to all other music in the collection, the original "perfect" score (Fig. 2).
+For this particular example in fact, Figure 2 was retrieved at a rank of 1^{st} , from our collection of 3150 pieces of music.

 As good as this result is, accurate evaluation deals with averages to get a true indication of system performance.
-The results of this experiment are found in Tables 1 and 2.
+The averaged results of this experiment are found in Tables 1 and 2.
 For each set of queries (either the 24 Preludes or 24 Fugues) the known item was retrieved at some rank, where first is the best possible value.
 These ranks were then averaged across all queries in the set.
-Results are given for 0^{th} to 2^{nd} -order Markov models, each of which has been smoothed over a window of size n=1 to n=4.
-For comparison, a system which performed random ranking would place the known item, on average, approximately $1,575^{th}$.
+Results are given for 0^{th} to 2^{nd} -order Markov models, each of which has been smoothed over a window of size n = 1 to n = 4.
+For comparison (and lacking comparable results from any other researchers), a system which performed random ranking